TACC/publication-scraper/README.md

 > poetry install
 ```
 ## Usage
-**NOTE: you must first create a `secrets.json` containing your API keys for each endpoint!
-See [secrets.sample](https://github.com/TACC/publication-scraper/blob/cli_additions/secrets.sample) for example config.**
+**NOTE: you must first create a `.env` containing your API keys for each endpoint!
+See [.env.sample](https://github.com/TACC/publication-scraper/blob/docker_IO/.env.sample) for example config.**

 By default, author names are read in from `input.csv` and API results are written to `output.json`.